Jaafar-G/ctf-writeups/RopEmporium/callme.md

 (The buffer value size turned out to be the same as last challenge so please refer to the ret2win writeup on how to find that i will not be going over that again.)

 Step 1: Find out how to load the arguments into the respective resgisters and where to call the functions.
-I first decided to see what king of functions are present in this binary as i have recognized a pattern of usefulFunctions/strings/gadgets that are provided. after running info functions i found the three call me functions however what seemed more interesting were the usefulGadgets and usefulfunctions functions.
+I first decided to see what kind of functions are present in this binary as i have recognized a pattern of usefulFunctions/strings/gadgets that are provided.
+After running info functions I found the three callme functions; however what seemed more interesting were the usefulGadgets and usefulfunctions functions.

 ![callme1](https://github.com/Jaafar-G/ctf-writeups/assets/120587992/e4154130-2885-4165-930c-837259ca2501)